payola/Payola/README.md

 <a name="squeryl-entities"></a>
 #### Package cz.payola.data.squeryl.entities

-For every entity in [domain layer](#domain) that issupposed to be persisted, exists a class in [data layer](#data) that provides database persistence to the corresponding domain layer entity.
+For every entity in the [domain layer](#domain) that needs to be persisted, a class exists in the [data layer](#data) that provides database persistence to the corresponding domain layer entity.

-Every data layer entity has a corresponding companion object (extending `EntityConverter`) that provides conversion from domain layer entity.
-When conversion fails, a `DataException` is thrown.
+Every data layer entity has a corresponding companion object (extending `EntityConverter`) that provides conversion from the domain layer entity.
+When the conversion fails, a `DataException` is thrown.

-Every data layer entity extends the represented domain layer entity (with two exceptions that will be explained later), which allows treat data layer entities like domain layer entities.
-There is no added bussines logic in data layer entities, their only purpose is to be stored and loaded into and from database.
+Every data layer entity extends the represented domain layer entity (with two exceptions that will be explained later), which allows to treat data layer entities like domain layer entities.
+There is no added business logic in data layer entities - their only purpose is to be stored and loaded into and from the database.

-The two mentioned enxeptions are `PluginDbRepresentation` and  `PrivilegeDbRepresentation`.
-Those data layer entities do not extend `Plugin` and `Privelege` from domain layer, because real plugins and privileges could be added in runtime (even by a user).
-Those domain layer entities are just abstract parents of real plugins and privileges, so they are simply wrapped into data layer entities.
-Data layer entities are persisted and domain layer entities are reconstructed from them using reflection.
+The two mentioned exceptions are `PluginDbRepresentation` and `PrivilegeDbRepresentation`.
+These data layer entities do not extend `Plugin` and `Privilege` from the domain layer, because the real plugins and privileges may be added at the runtime (even by a user).
+Instead, these domain layer entities are just abstract parents of the real plugins and privileges, so that they are simply wrapped into data layer entities.
+The data layer entities are persisted and the domain layer entities are reconstructed from them using reflection.

-Domain layer entities allows adding another entities into their internal collections (i.e. an plugin instance can be added to an anylyses via `analysis.addPluginInstance(pluginInstance)` statement).
-Data layer entities overrides this behavior by adding a code to persist this new relation into database and leaving domain layer behavior unchanged.
+Domain layer entities allow adding another entities into their internal collections (e.g. an plugin instance can be added to an analysis via `analysis.addPluginInstance(pluginInstance)` statement).
+The data layer entities override this behavior by adding a code to persist this new relation into the database and leaving the domain layer behavior unchanged.

 <a name="squeryl-repositories"></a>
 #### Package cz.payola.data.squeryl.repositories